Last Updated: 7/25/2023

 There seems to be some misunderstanding in the community about our policy regarding this subject.
-For those of you whom are established clients at our hospital, we will do our best to schedule your pets for an appointment as you request.
+For those clients who are already established at our hospital, we will do our best to schedule your pets for an appointment as you request.
 We will also happily accept any new pets that you add to your family and will care for them as we do for all of your current furry family members.

 We are only not accepting new clients.
-So the folks that haven’t been in to see us before will need to establish care at another facility until the time at which we can support the increase in appointment requests.
-We cannot in good conscious, add clients to our business that could pose a greater risk of displacing our current clients in the process.
+So anyone that hasn’t been in to see us before will need to establish care at another facility until the time at which we can support the increase in appointment requests.
+We cannot in good conscious, add clients to our business that could pose a greater risk of displacing our current clients and their pet’s care.

 Missed appointment/Late Cancellation Fee: